wesleymiles/striped-down/blog/local-logos/index.md

 Here’s the process to upgrade a logo:

 1. #### Discovery & strategy
-   * Assess of the current brand what working and what’s not working
+   * Assess the current brand to determine what working and what’s not
-   * Explore the mission
-   * Understand the client's business, target audience, and competitors
+   * Understand the client’s business, mission, target audience, and competitors
-   * What does the business owner want to change? *(not applicable here)*
+   * Learn what elements of the brand are essential *(not applicable here)*
 2. #### Research
    * Familiarize myself with the industry
    * Learn how other designers address branding in this
 3. #### Design
-   * Define brand messaging and tone of voice
+   * Refine brand messaging and tone of voice
-   * Explore fonts that fit personality
-   * Explore imagery that fit personality
+   * Explore fonts and imagery that fit the companies personality
    * Design the logo and visual elements
 4. #### Refinement *(not applicable here)*
-   *  Present initial brand concepts for feedback
+   *  Present brand concepts for feedback
    *  Incorporate client feedback to refine concepts
 5. #### Launch! *(not applicable here)*
    * Implement the new brand across various touchpoints